Trump acquitted for second time following historic Senate impeachment trial - KION546

 “The bottom line is that we convinced a big majority in the Senate of our case,” Raskin said.

+And in a Saturday night statement hours after the Senate vote, President Joe Biden said that the “substance of the charge is not in dispute,” and noted the bipartisan nature of the vote.

+“While the final vote did not lead to a conviction, the substance of the charge is not in dispute.
+Even those opposed to the conviction, like Senate Minority Leader McConnell, believe Donald Trump was guilty of a ‘disgraceful dereliction of duty’ and ‘practically and morally responsible for provoking’ the violence unleashed on the Capitol,” Biden said in his first comments since Trump’s acquittal.

-Trump’s attorney Michael van der Veen said the former President was “vindicated” by Saturday’s vote to acquit him.
+Trump’s attorney Michael van der Veen, however, said the former President was “vindicated” by Saturday’s vote to acquit him.

 “He had a good day in court today.
 He was vindicated.
 He was found not guilty,” van der Veen said after the vote.
 “The political witch hunt that they had, that the Democrats had thrown at him was defeated, so he should feel quite pleased.”